chef/chef-server/docs-chef-io/content/server/auth.md

 An API request can be made using PyChef, which is a Python library that meets the `Mixlib::Authentication` requirements so that it can easily interact with Chef Infra Server.
-The following example shows how an authenticated request can be made using Chef Infra Server API and
+The following example shows how an authenticated request can be made using the Chef Infra Server API and
 PyChef:

 ```python